First Workshop on Ethics in NLP at EACL 2017 accepted!

 I am member of a new research training group funded by DFG: AIPHES (Adaptive Information Processing from Heterogeneous Sources).
 This is a collaboration between the CS Department at the Technical University of Darmstadt, the Institute for Computational Linguistics at the University of Heidelberg and the NLP Group at HITS.
 I'll focus on concept disambiguation in relation with discourse processing and sentiment analysis.

-Recent invited talks: At the University of Mannheim, School of Business Informatics and Mathematics (and a few other places ...): "The Dark Side of NLP: An Introduction into Natural Language Processing for Spooks, Stalkers, and other Scoundrels" (PDF, Announcement).
+Recent invited talks: At the LSDsem '15 and the CORBON '16 workshops: "The (Non-)Utility of Semantics for Coreference Resolution" (LSDsem, CORBON Remix).
+At the University of Mannheim, School of Business Informatics and Mathematics (and a few other places ...): "The Dark Side of NLP: An Introduction into Natural Language Processing for Spooks, Stalkers, and other Scoundrels" (PDF, Announcement).
 At the University of Edinburgh, Institute for Language, Cognition and Computation: "Issues I Don't Understand About Coreference and Coherence".

 (This isn't really news ...)
 According to Google Scholar the AAAI '06 and AAAI '07 papers Simone Paolo Ponzetto and I co-authored are the most cited papers of the top conference in AI (Google Scholar query for AAAI 2006 and AAAI 2007)!